Sunshine VIC 3020

 Overall rating: Meeting NQS

 About the Centre

-South Sunshine Kindergarten offers two 4 year old programs and one 3 year old group.
+South Sunshine Kindergarten offers two 4 year old groups and a 3 year old group.

 4 year old kindergarten – 15 hours per week

 |8.15am – 12.15pm|

 3 year old Kindergarten – 4 hours per week

 |2.30pm – 4.30pm|

 8.30am – 10.30am

 BPA Children’s Services sets annual fees based on the shortfall between Government funding and the operating costs of the centre.